 Twaweza seeks to provide employees with a set of benefits that seeks to promote workplace motivation and enhance security and quality of life while safeguarding the long term sustainability of and equity within the Organization.
 This section outlines types of employee benefits and entitlement levels in operation at Twaweza.
-Unless specified otherwise, this Policy refers to long term contract employees only.
+Unless specified otherwise, this Policy refers to long term contract employees and any other staff as per relevant country laws only.